 Risk description Strategic goal impacted Business impact Key mitigating actions Stakeholders impacted Liquidity risk The impact of Covid-19 on the Group's rental income creates the risk that the Group will not be able to meet its financial obligations as they fall due.
 The risk depends highly on the duration and evolution of the Covid-19 pandemic, authorities and market regulators' response as well as subsequent recovery.
 In addition to its usual sound financial management approach, in the context of the Covid-19 pandemic, NEPI Rockcastle is committed to maintaining its conservative gearing level and robust liquidity.
-NEPI Rockcastle has undertaken various measures focused on achieving the most suitable allocation of capital, including: • reducing non-critical operating expenses; • deferring non-committed development projects and nonessential capital expenditure; • utilising any relevant facilities provided by national authorities to assist companies in the current context; and • drawing on and extending revolving credit facilities.
+NEPI Rockcastle has undertaken various measures focused on achieving the most suitable allocation of capital, including: • reducing non-critical operating expenses; • deferring non-committed development projects and non-essential capital expenditure; • utilising any relevant facilities provided by national authorities to assist companies in the current context; and • drawing on and extending revolving credit facilities.
 The Group assures its stakeholders and partners that it estimates strict compliance with all debt-related obligations, without any need to obtain deferrals or waivers for any of Shareholders Tenants Suppliers Employees Local authorities Financing partners Stock markets volatility 8 The Covid-19 pandemic had a rapid impact on stock markets.
 Due to uncertainty caused by the evolution of Covid-19 and its impact, the future of retail sector markets remains reserved.
 This is an external risk, largely not under the control of the Group, however it can influence the share price. its unsecured or secured debt.
 Continuous assessment of exposures, assessment of liquidity and any other appropriate risk measures together with independent supervision by the Risk and Compliance Committee.
 The Group is maintaining close contact with investors and bond holders.
 The Tax and Treasury Risk Partner will ensure monitoring, market research and raise potential risk triggers to the Executive Committee, while the decision on mitigation measures stays with the Executive Committee and the Board of Directors.
-Shareholders Financing partners Employees safety risks, busir activities entail typical risks, such as insu ness continuity not properly managed, bu ird party.
-Information security/ cybersecurity risk 8 Centralised decision making in Digital area for IT software and hardware projects, dedicated legal partner for IT related contractual arrangements, PMI methodology consistently applied for projects and start of ITIL introduction, redesign of entire NEPI Rockcastle Enterprise Architecture.
-Started Consumer Data Platform project to centralise consumer data Shareholders Tenants Employees project to centralise consumer data storage and management, including historical data.
-Pentests applied to existing and new platforms/systems/apps based on a predefined risk matrix considering the type and volume of personal and confidential data processed.
-Mandatory training programs and phishing simulations.
+Shareholders Financing partners Employees safety risks, busi t activities entail typical risks, such as insu ness continuity not properly managed, bu iird party.
+Internal organisation: risk of consumer data loss via a cyber-attack, risk of data privacy legislation non- dgets overrun, improper tenant relations compliance due to scattered systems, increasing number of security threats and active attacks from various sources (e.g., phishing, malware, zeroday attack).
+Commercial centers - third party risk related contractual arrangements, PMI methodology consistently applied for projects and start of ITIL introduction, redesign of entire NEPI Rockcastle Enterprise Architecture.
+Started Consumer Data Platform project to centralise consumer data storage and management, including historical data.
+Pentests applied to existing and new platforms/systems/apps based on a predefined risk matrix considering the type and volume of personal and Employees